jwilger/freepg_guide/en/01-Introduction/03-Basic-Order-of-Play.md

     mind that this is one action in either a 6-second combat round or a one-minute exploration round.

+  : In particular, it takes one mundane action for a character to swap
+    out an item in on of their item slots.
+See [Item Enhancements](#item-enhancements) in the [Loot](#loot) chapter for
+    more information on enhancement slots.

 Free Actions
   : **Special:** a character can speak a few sentences or swap weapons
     once during their turn without expending one of their actions.